air-verse/air/README.md

 #### Docker/Podman .${SHELL}rc

-if you want to use air continuously like a normal app, you can create a function in your ${SHELL}rc (bash,zsh,etc...)
+if you want to use air continuously like a normal app, you can create a function in your ${SHELL}rc (Bash, Zsh, etc…)

 ```bash
 air() {